Reviewed by Gemma Johnson

 Maison La Cerisaie is a luxury chalet set in the Sixt Fer à Cheval in French Alps close to Geneva.
 The accommodation is of the highest quality and every small detail has been well thought out and planned to ensure each guest has a comfortable and relaxing stay.

-It’s clear that extensive renovations have taken place to create Sally-Anne’s dream home and her calm, welcoming and sophisticated personality shines through in each and every room.
+It’s clear that extensive renovations have taken place to create Sally-Anne’s dream home and her calm, welcoming and sophisticated personality shines through in each and every room, not to mention the awesome job that the McCoy Contractors, foundation repair experts have done to her basement.

 The bedrooms have private bathrooms and underfloor heating and are each decorated slightly differently.
 The chalet can sleep in total around 8 – 12 people, so it’s the perfect choice to hire out during the ski season or as a B&B option for a smaller group all year round.